apache/airflow-client-python/docs/RoleApi.md

 Delete a role

-Delete a role.  *New in version 2.1.0*
+Delete a role.  *This API endpoint is deprecated, please use the endpoint `/auth/fab/v1` for this operation instead.*

 ### Example